iamnone6512/iamnone6512.github.io/week14jul21/anchor_repayments.md

 The below dashboard shows the current state of Anchor Protocol.

 ### Key Insights
-* Borrowers have put up 78 million bLUNA as collateral, which is worth 600 million🔥
+* Borrowers have deposited 78 million bLUNA as collateral with a TVL of 600 million🔥
-* Both the amount borrowed and the use of protocol are on the rise. 📈 *
+* Both the amount borrowed and the use of protocol are on the rise. 📈
-*  💰 🔥
 * Marked increase in protocol daily users in the last 30 days. 📈

-* The LTV fell to 14 percent on May 23rd due to market wide price crash, indicating that borrowers were hesitant to take out loans.
+###### Data refreshed till 9th July 2021
 <iframe width="1024" height="612" src="https://app.powerbi.com/view?r=eyJrIjoiOWRmYjU3YjgtNTU2Ny00YmU1LWE1M2EtMTcyZDU1NWYzMzQ0IiwidCI6ImIyNzI1YWM4LTMyY2MtNDhjZS1iYTdmLTc4MmFlYjQxNTUwYSJ9" frameborder="0" allowFullScreen="true"></iframe>